AzureCosmosDB/HierarchicalPartitionKeysFeedbackGroup/README.md

     - When issuing queries from the SDK, passing in a partition key in `QueryRequestOptions` is not currently supported.
 You must specify the partition key paths in the query text itself.
     - Support for Portal, RP, PowerShell, and CLI, and other SDK languages is planned and not yet available.
 - In the Data Explorer in the portal, you currently are not be able to view the documents in a container with hierarchical partition keys.
 You can read or edit these documents with the supported .NET V3 or Java V4 SDK version.
+- You can specify up to 3 hierarchical partition keys.
 - Hierarchial partition keys can currently only be enabled on new containers.
-The desire partition key paths must be specified upfront at the time of container creation and cannot be changed later.
+The desired partition key paths must be specified upfront at the time of container creation and cannot be changed later.
-- Hierarchical partition keys is currently supported only for SQL API accounts and on containers with dedicated throughput (not supported for containers in a shared throughput database).
+- Hierarchical partition keys is currently supported only for SQL API accounts (API for MongoDB and Cassandra API are not currently supported) and on containers with dedicated throughput (not supported for containers in a shared throughput database).

 # Sample code